lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 4. You will now see an output window open up with the image displayed.
 Over the image, you will see some text with the statistics of how long it took to perform the OpenCV input and output and model processing time.
 You will also see a green rectangle drawn around the cars in the image, including the partial van on the right edge of the image.

-5. Let us see how our application handles a video file.
+5. Let us see how the application handles a video file.

 ```bash
 ./intel64/Release/vehicle_detection_tutorial -m $mVA32 -i ../../car-detection.mp4